abigail-cho/abigail-cho.github.io/_pages/about.md

 * New feature spotlights
 * Style guides

 For more details about my experience, please head over to my [portfolio](/portfolio).
 If you need to contact me, send me an email at [abscho@gmail.com](mailto:abscho@gmail.com) or send me a message on [LinkedIn](https://linkedin.com/in/abscho).
-I am currently based out of Fairfax, Virginia.

-Ever since I was younger, I always loved to not only learn about new, cutting-edge ideas, but explaining and sharing my excitement with my friends.
-For a long time, this was how I celebrated my love for science and writing: discovering wondrous, sometimes fantastic concepts about the world around us, then translating it into simpler terms so others around me could see how amazing the world is, too.
+Ever since I was younger, I always loved to not only learn about new ideas, but explaining and sharing my excitement with my friends.
+For a long time, this was how I celebrated my love for science and writing: discovering wondrous, sometimes fantastic concepts about the world around us, then rewriting it into simpler terms so others around me could see how amazing the world is, too.
 I always waited for the moment when I could see the pieces fall into place in their mind and a spark of understanding shine in their eyes.

+To me, we should never have to be intimidated to discover new concepts.
+Just because a certain audience doesn't have all the background information doesn't mean they can't enjoy something or learn more about something that interests them.
+I enjoy being the translator to make these ideas accessible, whether it be vaulty scientific concepts or documentation for products that enhance our daily lives.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.